 In the 1990s and 2000s, Renee Zellweger was everywhere you turned.

-She became widely known after starring in Jerry Maguire, and then cemented herself as a household name with Bridget Jones’s Diary in 2001.
+She became widely known after starring in Jerry Maguire and then cemented herself as a household name with Bridget Jones’s Diary in 2001.

-In short, Renee Zellweger was a powerhouse.
+In short, Renee Zellweger is a powerhouse.

 Listen to Mamamia’s daily entertainment podcast The Spill where hosts Laura Brodnik and Kee Reece explain the disappearance of Renee Zellweger.